 I get asked all the time what kinds of foods you can, or should, cook in a combi steam oven.
 It’s a bit of a loaded question because you can cook almost anything using combi steam if you really want to!
 You just need to understand a few general guidelines, and that not every food or dish suits the method.

-Today I’m going to break this topic down in the first of a three-part series of posts.
+Today I’m going to break this topic down in the first of a two-part series (is two parts .
 I’ll talk about the best types of food to cook with straight steam (or steam-only).
 The next post details the best types of foods to cook with combi steam, and I’ll finish up with a third post talking about a few dishes which don’t really work with added steam at all (EDIT: Part 2, what foods to cook with combi steam, is now published!).

 These aren’t recipe posts but I will link to relevant recipes throughout.
 They’re more designed as an overview so you feel more comfortable knowing which of your own recipes you can and should try in your steam oven.

 I’ve also made a little printable chart for you (below), which has the highlights of what’s in these posts.
 Feel free to print it out and keep handy for when you’re wondering what to cook in your steam oven.